 Through the thick fog of the Zone it comes floating slowly - a gigantic rusting metal hulk.
-The fourlegged oil platform, as tall as the ruins at the heart of the Zone, beaches and casts its ominous shadow over the Ark.
+The four-legged oil platform, as tall as the ruins at the heart of the Zone, beaches and casts its ominous shadow over the Ark.
 What secrets could be hidden inside it?

 - Someone, preferably PCs, climb on board the oil rig.
 They find several artifacts, but also dozens of corpses.
-Strangely enough, they seem to have been beaten to death very recently.
+Strangely enough, they seem to have been beaten to death - very recently.
 Some are still warm.
-The dead don't seem to be mutants, but some carry deformations. - Log books show that the crew has lived on the oil rig for generations - may ever since the Fall.
-This find may make the players wonder about the People's own origin - how and when did they actually come to the Ark? - Deep inside the oil rig, there is a survivor.
+The dead don't seem to be mutants, but some carry deformations. - Description of the Door of the oil rig for generations may ever since the Fall.
+This find may make the players wonder about the People's own origin how and when did they actually come to the Ark? - Deep inside the oil rig, there is a survivor.
 He is completely out of his mind and is guilty of killing the others.
 He now stalks the intruders and tries to kill them off one by one.
 If caught, he rambles on about "Project Eden" and seems terrified of the mutants.